wp-plugins/listly/readme.txt

 - A great static list will get stolen/copied/ignored/forgotten/outdated
 - A great Listly list will get embedded, shared & maintained

-Lists get more valuable with time as they evolve, attracting more helpers & better SEO ranking.
+Listly ensures your lists get more valuable with time as they evolve, attracting more helpers & better SEO ranking.
 This is the cycle of life when you let your content evolve by empowering people can help.
+HTML lists lost inside blog post don't behave like this.

 **Benefits of Authoring / Moderating / Administering List Posts with/via Listly:**